 Pratibhasa means illusion.
 A thing or a concept that appears to exist and does not exist in reality.
 For example, a dream seems to exist while the dreamer is in sleep.
 But in reality, it has no existence.
 It ceases to exist, once the dream is over.

 Paramartika Satya means supreme truth: the reality of which exists in all other truths.
 It is the eternal truth that exists always and in all states.
 There is no absence of Supreme Truth.
 In the presence of the absolute truth, all other truths have no existence.

 Brahman is the supreme or absolute truth.
 There is no duality of Jiva.
 Brahma Satyam Jagan Mithya, Jiva Brahmaiva Na Para.
 It means Brahman is the reality, Jiva is a delusion.
 Nothing supersedes the truth of the oneness of Jiva and Brahman.

 Samviritti Satya is based on the knowledge of the external world and can be grasped with the verbal designation; whereas Paramartika Satya is beyond the words and thoughts and can be grasped by means of intuition only.
-It is the truth that of universal emptiness or sunyata which is the true nature of the empirical world that has no independent substantiality.
+It is the truth of universal emptiness.
+It is sunyata which is the true nature of the empirical world that has no independent substantiality.